francis-clairicia/EasyNetwork/docs/source/api/serializers/struct.rst

 Structure serializer
 ====================

+.. currentmodule:: easynetwork.serializers

 Serializers that use the :mod:`struct` module.

-There is a base class :class:`.AbstractStructSerializer` to easily manipulate structured data.
+There is a base class :class:`AbstractStructSerializer` to easily manipulate structured data.

-.. autoclass:: easynetwork.serializers.AbstractStructSerializer
+.. autoclass:: AbstractStructSerializer
    :members:

-.. autoclass:: easynetwork.serializers.NamedTupleStructSerializer
+.. autoclass:: NamedTupleStructSerializer
    :members: